Hair Extensions

 If you have read our hair extension guidelines, you should never attach more than 200 grams of hair extensions.
 Unless you have long-term experience and your head is used to extra weight!

 What if you need a 100% safe method that is more permanent?
 Go with the cold fusion, also known as micro ring extensions.
 These will fuse your strands with tiny rings or beads.
 There is no heat, nor do you need any glue.
 Microbeads are also easy to remove while causing no harm.
 The hairstylist opens the beads, and the extensions come right off.
-To be extra safe, we recommend hiring a hair professional to attach the beads.
+We recommend hiring a hair professional to attach the beads to be extra safe.

 Conclusion